TomasVotruba/tomasvotruba.com/packages/blog/data/2019/2019-09-02-how-to-speedup-test-coverage-on-travis-by-95-percent.md

     <br>
     **"We should remove it,"** he thought, "CI should give fast feedback... or is there another way?"

-tweet: "New Post on my Blog: How to Speedup Test Coverage on Travis by 95 %"
 tweet_image: "/assets/images/posts/2019/faster-coverage/coverage_fast.png"
 ---